aws/karpenter-provider-aws/website/content/en/v0.32/getting-started/getting-started-with-karpenter/_index.md

 To ensure that Karpenter is unaffected by these other, lower priority components, we can place Karpenter into a higher-priority PriorityLevelConfiguration using a custom FlowSchema.

 {{% script file="./content/en/{VERSION}/getting-started/getting-started-with-karpenter/scripts/step15-apply-flowschemas.sh" language="bash"%}}

-## Cleanup

-### Delete Karpenter nodes manually

-If you delete a node with kubectl, Karpenter will gracefully cordon, drain, and shutdown the corresponding instance.
-Under the hood, Karpenter adds a finalizer to the node object, which blocks deletion until all pods are drained and the instance is terminated.
-Keep in mind, this only works for nodes provisioned by Karpenter.

-{{% script file="./content/en/{VERSION}/getting-started/getting-started-with-karpenter/scripts/step16-delete-node.sh" language="bash"%}}

-### Delete the cluster
-To avoid additional charges, remove the demo infrastructure from your AWS account.

-{{% script file="./content/en/{VERSION}/getting-started/getting-started-with-karpenter/scripts/step17-cleanup.sh" language="bash"%}}